gaurav-m/PlaceFinder/README.md

 Google Place
 Google Place Photos

-Have attached a demo video and has also added the api in root folder.
+Have attached a demo video and has also added the apk in root folder.
 Just an FYI.
 Let me know if it needs changes.
 Or make a PR instead :)